Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on mod spheres

-We will use this this to conclude the following, the main result of this section:
+Here and throughout the paper, a mod $p$ (resp. rational) homology sphere is a smooth manifold whose mod $p$ (resp. rational) homology is that of a sphere.
+We will apply Smith's theorem to conclude the following, the main result of this section:

-\begin{lemma} Let $p > 2$ be a prime, and suppose $n$ is odd such that $2p^2 \leq n$.
-Let $M^n$ be a closed, simply connected Riemannian manifold with positive sectional curvature.
-If $M$ contains a pair of transversely intersecting, totally geodesic submanifolds of codimension $2p$, then $M$ is a mod~$p$ homology sphere.
-In particular, $\Z_p \times \Z_p$ cannot act freely on $M$. \end{lemma}
+\begin{proposition} Let $p\geq 3$ be prime, and let $n$ be an odd integer greater than $\max(19,2p^2)$.
+If $M^n$ is a closed, simply connected Riemannian manifold with positive sectional curvature that contains two transversely intersecting, totally geodesic submanifolds of codimension $2p$, then $M$ is a mod~$p$ homology sphere.
+In particular, $M$ does not admit a free action by $\Z_p \times \Z_p$. \end{proposition}

-Note that the last conclusion is simply Smith's theorem.
-Also note that, by Wilking's connectedness lemma, the existence of the two submanifolds as in the lemma implies that $H^*(M;\Z_p)$ is $(2p)$--periodic, at least when with $2p \leq \frac{n+3}{4}$ (see Wilking \cite[Theorem 2.1]{Wilking03} and \cite[Definition 1.1]{Kennard1}).
-When $2p > \frac{n+3}{4}$, the assumptions that $n$ is odd and that $2p^2 \leq n$ imply that $2p = 6$ and $n = 19$.
-In this latter case, since $2p \mid n - 1$, it follows directly from the connectedness theorem and Poincar\'e duality that $M$ is a mod $p$ homology sphere.
-It therefore suffices to prove the following lemma:
+This result can be viewed as a refinement of the periodicity theorem due to the author (see \cite[Theorem B]{Kennard13}, and more specifically \cite[Proposition 2.1]{Kennard13}).
+That theorem immediately implies that the manifold is a rational homology sphere.
+To exclude free actions by $\Z_p \times \Z_p$, however, we need to know that the manifold is also a mod $p$ homology sphere.

+We remark that Proposition \ref{pro:MorePeriodicity} is enough to exclude the possibility of $\pi_1(M) \supseteq \Z_3 \times \Z_3$ in Theorem \ref{thm:SunWang} of Sun and Wang in the introduction.
+However we postpone discussion of this until later, since the other obstructions we prove allow us to say more in this setting.

+\begin{proof} Note that the last conclusion is simply Smith's theorem, so it suffices to prove the first conclusion.
+It is straightforward to see that the assumptions on $p$ and $n$ imply that $2p \leq \frac{n+3}{4}$.
+Given this, we proceed as in the proof of the periodicity theorem in \cite{Kennard13} (see Definition 1.1 and Section 4 in \cite{Kennard13}).
+By the connectedness lemma, the existence of the two transversely intersecting, totally geodesic submanifolds of small codimension implies that $H^*(M;\Z_p)$ is $(2p)$--periodic.
+The theorem now follows from Lemma \ref{lem:MorePeriodicityAlg} below. \end{proof}

 \begin{lemma} Let $M^n$ be a closed, simply connected manifold of odd dimension.
 Let $p$ be an odd prime such that $2p^2 \leq n$.
-If $H^*(M;\Z_p)$ is $(2p)$--periodic, then $M$ is a mod $p$ homology sphere. \end{lemma}
+If $H^*(M;\Z_p)$ is $(2p)$--periodic, then $M$ is a mod $p$ sphere. \end{lemma}

-The proof of Lemma \ref{lem:MorePeriodicityAlg} uses the mod $p$ Steenrod cohomology operations, Poincar\'e duality, and a factorization by secondary cohomology operations due to Liulevicius and Shimada--Yamanoshita.
+This result refines Proposition 2.1 in \cite{Kennard13}, the proof of which uses mod $p$ Steenrod cohomology operations and applies not just to manifolds.
+Here we restrict to manifolds since the proof of Lemma \ref{lem:MorePeriodicityAlg} uses Poincar\'e duality.
+In addition, we require a {\it secondary factorization} by secondary cohomology operations due to Liulevicius and Shimada--Yamanoshita.
 After setting up the notation and some preliminaries, we prove the lemma.

 First, we recall the existence of the Steenrod powers

 and the Bockstein homomorphism

 associated to the short exact sequence